ara3d/bim-open-schema/README.md

 ## 👥 Contributors and Supporters

-Supporting this project is as simple as [providing feedback](https://github.com/ara3d/bim-open-schema/issues/new?template=feedback.md).
+Supporting and contributing to this project is as simple as [providing feedback](https://github.com/ara3d/bim-open-schema/issues/new?template=feedback.md).

 Active contributors are (in alphabetical order):